corda/corda-docs/content/en/docs/corda-os/4.5/contributing.md

 2. The project maintainers will feed back on your proposal.
 Some of the criteria they will be evaluating the proposal against are:

-    * Whether the contribution is aligned with Corda’s mission statement (as outlined in the [Corda Introductory Whitepaper](https://docs.corda.net/en/pdf/corda-introductory-whitepaper.pdf))
+    * The contribution is/is not aligned with Corda’s mission statement (as outlined in the [Corda Introductory Whitepaper](https://docs.corda.net/en/pdf/corda-introductory-whitepaper.pdf)).

-    * Whether the contribution will negatively impact the ability of R3 and other project contributors to deliver improvements to the platform
+    * The contribution will/will not negatively impact the ability of R3 and other project contributors to deliver improvements to the platform.

-    * Whether the contribution will require the project maintainers to have access to proprietary hardware or software resources
+    * The contribution will/will not require the project maintainers to have access to proprietary hardware or software resources.

-    * The contribution’s impact on the project’s QA or support costs
+    * The contribution will/will not impact the project’s QA or support costs.

 3. If the proposal is accepted, please raise a design PR on the [Corda GitHub project](https://github.com/corda/corda).
 The design should give the rationale for the change, how the change will be implemented, and what alternative designs were rejected.
-The engineering team will review your design and indicate any required changes
+The engineering team will review your design and indicate any required changes.

 4. Once the design is approved, please go ahead with the change according to the [guidelines for small and medium contributions](contributing.md#making-the-required-changes).
-In addition to those guidelines, we require that large contributions be fully exercised by tests, including any exception paths and error handling
+In addition to those guidelines, we require that large contributions be fully exercised by tests, including any exception paths and error handling.

 ## Developer Certificate of Origin